Eternyte/Sudoku/README.md

 Sudoku is a game played on a 9 x 9 grid, such that the player aims to fill each column, row, and 3 x 3 sub-grids with digits 1 through 9, in a manner which will allow every digit to be represented once.
 The game normally starts with a partially completed grid and the game is completed when every cell in the 9 by 9 grid is filled.

+This implementation of Sudoku generates a random board through recursive backtracking.
+Therefore, each game is assured to have a valid solution.
+The player is able to play the game through mouse or keyboard commands.
+Some addition features include eliminating possible values from each cell and displaying conflicting digits.

 ![Sudoku Game](https://raw.github.com/Eternyte/Sudoku/master/Snapshots/10.JPG)
 -----------------------
 ### How to Run with Visual Studios
 Click **ZIP** between **Clone in Windows** and **HTTP**.
 Then unzip the file and run Game.sln on Visual Studios.
-Run an instance of the game with Start Debugging (F5).
+Run an instance of the game with **Start Debugging (F5)**.

 ### Controls
 ###### Mouse
-Click a cell on the 9 x 9 grid to select a tile.
+To select a cell, click a cell on the 9 x 9 grid.
-Click a digit at the 3 x 3 grid to the right to set the tile to a value.
+To select a value for the cell, click a digit on the 3 x 3 to the right.
-Right-click a digit at the 3 x 3 to the right to remove digit as a possible answer at the selected tile.
+To eliminate a value for the cell, right-click a digit on the 3 x 3 to theright.
 To deselect, click the Deselect button.
 To quit the game, click the Quit button.

 ###### Keyboard
-TO DO
+To move to adjacent cells, use arrow keys.
+To select a value for the cell, enter a digit.
+To eliminate a value for the cell, hold N and enter a digit.
+To un-eliminate a value for the cell, hold M and enter a digit.

 ### Tools
 **Programmed in C# and XNA**